carlospuenteg/Particle-Background/README.md

-# Getting Started with Create React App
+# Getting Started
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ### `npm install`

 Installs all the React node modules

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts